Human Action Localization with Sparse Spatial Supervision: Datasets

-Experiments are conducted on three existing action localization datasets described in Section~\ref{sub:datasets}: UCF-Sports, J-HMDB, and UCF-101.
-In Section~\ref{sub:daly}, we introduce \textbf{DALY} (Daily Action Localization in YouTube), a new challenging action localization dataset.
+This section describes existing action localization datasets used in our experiments (Section~\ref{sub:datasets}) and their limitations.
+We then introduce our \textbf{DALY} (Daily Action Localization in YouTube) dataset (Section~\ref{sub:daly}).
+We finally present the evaluation protocol (Section~\ref{sub:protocol}).